My Productivity System

 As said earlier “via Negativa” means getting rid of waste – or improving the system by removing waste and distractions.
 I will also add simplifying as an element.

 We always try to find things we are not doing to make us better (in this case more productive) and then we try to add those elements. via Negativa uses another approach – let’s try to find things that we are doing, but are making us worse (in this case less productive).
 Here are some of mine wastes:

 2. My email.
 I use to check email 65,434 times per day.
-I do manage to keep my inbox empty, but checking email was “instant gratification” (there are interesting study about this center in brain), but it kept me away from “The Big Rocks” of the day (important tasks I had to do).
-I used to check email on my iPad on the shitter in the morning, and in 95% of time and screw up my day and productivity
+I do manage to keep my inbox empty, but checking email was “instant gratification” (there is an interesting study about this center in the brain), but it kept me away from “The Big Rocks” of the day (important tasks I had to do).
+I used to check email on my iPad on the shitter in the morning, and 95% of the time it screws up my day and productivity.

 3. Various notifications on all devices.
 They just screw up focus.